Oxsomi/core3/docs/types.md

 - **typeId**: ETypeId_Undefined if it's a struct, otherwise the same as BufferLayoutMember.
 - **structId**: U32_MAX if it's <u>not</u> a struct, otherwise the same as BufferLayoutMember.
 - **offset, stride:** Same as BufferLayoutMember.

+The reason this is not just the same as BufferLayoutMember, is because that is used for storage, while this is for ease of use.

+It can be created through the following:

+- **create**(ETypeId typeId, CharString name, U64 offset, U32 stride): Creates a member as a POD type (such as matrix, vector, float, int, Bool, etc.).
+  - **createArray** can be used to turn it into an array.
+With ListU32 arraySizes passed after the name.
+- **createStruct**(U32 structId, CharString name, U64 offset, U32 stride): Creates member as a struct type.
+  - **createStructArray** can be used to turn it into an array.
+With ListU32 arraySizes passed after the name.

+### BufferLayoutStruct

+BufferLayoutStruct is the packed version of BufferLayoutStructInfo and it contains the actual data for the members that are stored in it.
+It has the following properties:

+- **id**: Used to refer to this struct by other structs.
+- **memberCount**: Only up to 65535 other members are allowed in a struct.
+- **nameLength**: Name of the struct up to 255 characters.
+- **data**: The data of the structName, BufferLayoutMember[memberCount] and then (U32 arrayIndices[member.arrayIndices], C8 name[member.nameLength])[memberCount].

+The following helper functions can access the data:

+- **getName**(), **getMember**(memberId), **getMemberInfo**(memberId): Get name, member and member info.
+The member info is a bit more complicated, so getMember should be used whenever possible.

+#### BufferLayoutStructInfo

+A BufferLayoutStruct can be unpacked into a BufferLayoutStructInfo.
+It then has a **name** and **members** (List of BufferLayoutMemberInfo).

+### BufferLayoutPathInfo

+BufferLayouts use paths to resolve a CharString to a Buffer.
+This buffer is either part of the main buffer or is an additional allocation for the dynamically allocated arrays.
+These paths are quite similar to file paths, except for the following:

+- Most characters are allowed, unlike file paths.
+- Backwards paths aren't supported. `..` is a member called `..` and `.` is a member called `.`.
+- Backslash `\` isn't the same as slash `/`.
+Slash is a separator, backslash is an escape.
+- `\/` is used to escape slashes and `\\` is used to escape backslashes.
+- Paths are case sensitive.
+- `a/0` could mean either a's member named 0 or the 0th index of a (e.g. no concept of a[0] vs a/0).
+- Leading slashes are ignored, so `/a/0` and `a/0` are the same.
+- Empty member names are invalid, so `//` is invalid.
+- Array indices can be given by either:
+  - Hex (0x[0-9A-Fa-f]+)
+  - Octal (0o[0-7]+)
+  - Binary (0b[0-1]+)
+  - Decimal ([0-9]+)
+  - Nytodecimal (0n[0-9A-Za-z_$]+)
+  - E.g. `a/0` and `a/0x0` are the same.

+This concept is resolved by BufferLayout_resolveLayout as the following parameters:

+- **offset**, **length**: Information about the buffer.
+- **typeId**, **structId**: Type information.
+- **leftoverArray**: Information about how long the array it references is.

+### BufferLayout

+Is a List of BufferLayoutStruct (structs) and a U32 rootStructIndex.
+The root struct index points to the struct that the BufferLayout can instantiate.
+A BufferLayout is managed through the following:

+- Error **create**(Allocator, BufferLayout*): Create an empty buffer layout.
+- Bool **free**(Allocator, BufferLayout*): Free the buffer layout (structs).
+- Error **createStruct**(BufferLayoutStructInfo, Allocator, U32 *id): Creates & packs a new BufferLayoutStruct and returns the id.
+- Error **assignRootStruct**(U32 id): Make the specified struct the root of the buffer layout.
+This means that the buffer layout can be instantiated into real data.

+When a BufferLayout is fully qualified (e.g. it has a root struct), it can be initiated through:

+- Error **createInstance**(U64 count, Allocator, Buffer*): Allocates a buffer of the specified amount.

+To resolve a path to a location, the resolve function or setters/getters can be used:

+- Error **resolve**(Buffer instance, BufferLayout, CharString path, Buffer *output, Allocator): Resolve the BufferLayout instantiated as Buffer into the output.
+- Error **resolveLayout**(BufferLayout layout, CharString path, BufferLayoutPathInfo *info, Allocator alloc): Resolve layout as BufferLayoutPathInfo, which already has additional info about where it is located.
+This should be cached when possible, to skip parsing the path.
+- Error **setData**(Buffer instance, BufferLayout, CharString path, Buffer data, Allocator): Set the data to the data passed with a buffer copy.
+- Error **getData**(Buffer instance, BufferLayout, CharString path, Buffer *currentData, Allocator): Get the data pointed to by path.
+This does not copy.
+- Error **setT**(Buffer, BufferLayout, CharString path, T t, Allocator): Set the path to t, where T is one of the predefined types such as (U/I)(8/16/32/64), C8, Bool, F32, F64, (F/I)32x(2/4).
+- Error **getT**(Buffer, BufferLayout, CharString path, T *t, Allocator): Copy resolved buffer location into t.
+See setT.

 ## CDFList (types/cdf_list.h)